Canadian Immigration Appeals Lawyer

-If your immigration case has been rejected and you wish to know whether you have good chances of success on appeal, please fax the decision to our office 416-944-1675, or scan it and e-mail it to firstname.lastname@example.org.
-Attach a letter or e-mail briefly explaining why you think the decision is incorrect, and give us your return e-mail address.
+If your immigration case has been rejected and you wish to know whether you have good chances of success on appeal, please send the decision to our office e-mail: [email protected] Attach a letter or e-mail briefly explaining why you think the decision is incorrect, and give us your return e-mail address.
 We will review the decision and get back to you to describe your appeal options and chances.
 There is no fee for this service.
 All information provided will be kept strictly confidential.

 Judicial Review Appeals at the Federal Court

 Any immigration decision may be challenged by way of Judicial Review in the Federal Court of Canada.
 As examples, a decision made by a visa officer to refuse a skilled worker application, or a decision of a citizenship judge to reject a citizenship application, are both reviewable administrative decisions.
 This means that the Court can review the decision to decide whether it was lawfully made.
 Issues the Court will consider include whether the decision-maker acted legally and within jurisdiction, whether the decision was made using a fair procedure, and whether the decision was reasonable in light of the evidence.
 It is not necessary for the applicant to be in Canada or to appear before the Court in person, the case can be managed entirely by Mr. Jeffery’s office including any appearances at the Court.